RN to FNP Online Program

 - Women's Health

-According to the Bureau of Labor Statistics, employment of nurse practitioners is expected to rise 52% from 2019-2029, far surpassing the average of 4% across all U.S. occupations.*
+According to the Bureau of Labor Statistics, employment of nurse practitioners is expected to rise 45% from 2022-2032, far surpassing the average across all U.S. occupations.*

 Now is a great time to begin earning the education you need to join a rapidly growing field in healthcare.